remmelt/log-collector/README.md

 ----

 - Automatically start services (use Tanuki wrapper for starting logstash.jar?)
-- Actual clustering of the es machines
+- Actual clustering/lb of the es machines (using nginx?)
+- Security